-Recent engagements include the commissions of site-specific works at two UNESCO World Heritage Sites: at the Castillo San Cristóbal in San Juan, Puerto Rico; and, in a collaboration with Folkwang Tanzstudio, at the Zeche Zollverein, a former coal processing plant turned cultural center in Essen, Germany; a commissioned dance for young women and men in rural Maharashtra, India; an invitation for a teaching residency at the Jackie Chan Film and Television Academy of the Wuhan Institute of Design and Sciences in Wuhan, China; a 3-city tour in Mexico as part of the International José Limón Dance Festival; and presenting new work at Dance Place in Washington, DC.
+Recent engagements include the commissions of site-specific works at two UNESCO World Heritage Sites: at the Castillo San Cristóbal in San Juan, Puerto Rico; and, in a collaboration with Folkwang Tanzstudio, at the Zeche Zollverein, a former coal processing plant turned cultural center in Essen, Germany; an invitation for a teaching residency at the Jackie Chan Film and Television Academy of the Wuhan Institute of Design and Sciences in Wuhan, China; a 3-city tour in Mexico as part of the International José Limón Dance Festival; and presenting new work at Dance Place in Washington, DC.

-Prior to arriving at UMD/TDPS, Widrig was on faculty at the Juilliard School, Queens College, New York University, Montclair State University and Hunter College, and he taught as a guest artist at Connecticut College, the University of Wisconsin Madison, the University of Montana Missoula, Middlebury College, Movement Research, Oberlin College, Skidmore College, Tulane University, the University of Utah, Virginia Commonwealth University, Wesleyan University and Vassar College.
+Prior to arriving at UMD TDPS, Widrig was on faculty at the Juilliard School, New York University, Montclair State University, Hunter College and Queens College, and he taught as a guest artist at Connecticut College, the University of Wisconsin Madison, the University of Montana Missoula, Middlebury College, Movement Research, Oberlin College, Skidmore College, Tulane University, the University of Utah, Virginia Commonwealth University, Wesleyan University and Vassar College.

 Co-Artistic Director, PEARSONWIDRIG DANCETHEATER (1987-present)